mliebelt/PgnViewerJS-WP/readme.txt

 The following code shows how to use some of the parameters in a page:

     [pgnv locale=fr piecestyle=uscf orientation=black theme=zeit size=500px]1. e4 e5 2.
 Nf3 Nc6[/pgnv]

+= What if I want to use most of the parameters the same all the time? =

+There is a Javascript variable `PgnBaseDefaults` that you could set.
+Do the following:

+* Go as admin of your Wordpress site to Appearance > Theme Editor
+* Search on the right the theme file named `Theme Header` (== `header.php`).
+* Search inside that file the section that begins with `<head>`.
+* Insert somewhere before the plugins are loaded the following: `<script>const PgnBaseDefaults = { locale: 'de', layout: 'left',  size: '720px' }</script>` (of course with the defaults you like).

+When you now create new pages, you can leave out the parameters you have already set per default.
+And you can of course overwrite them by having individual parameters set in the call.

 = Where can I find more information about the implementation? =